steshaw/fp-in-erlang-kent/README.md

 # Functional Programming in Erlang

-This is my working through the course [Functional Programming in Erlang](https://www.futurelearn.com/courses/functional-programming-erlang/) offered by the [University of Kent](https://www.kent.ac.uk/) on the [FutureLearn](http://futurelearn.com/) platform.
+Here I am working through the course [Functional Programming in Erlang](https://www.futurelearn.com/courses/functional-programming-erlang/) offered by the [University of Kent](https://www.kent.ac.uk/) on the [FutureLearn](http://futurelearn.com/) platform.

 ## Some Notes